Sharunnaicker/TAMU-FOOD-CLASSIFIER/README.md

  - MainViewController+CameraPicker.swift - utility to take a photo with camera
  - MainViewController+PhotoPicker.swift - utility to use library
  - MainViewController.swift - utility for single and double tap
+ - Base.lproj - visual representation of the user interface of an IOS

 Models:
  - LICENSE.txt - Legal documentation
  - NOTICE.txt - Documentation for Authors, link, and license
- - Imagetest.mlmodel - ML model with data

-/TAMU FOOD CLASSIFIER.xcodeproj
+TAMU FOOD CLASSIFIER.xcodeproj - .xcode file (on runtime)